khanlab/labelmerge/docs/getting_started/singularity.md

 ## Running an example

-We will use the `test` folder found from the
-[Github repository](https://github.com/khanlab/labelmerge/tree/main/test/) to
-demonstrate an example of how to run SCATTR:
+** Provide test example for labelmerge - We will use the `test` folder found from the [Github repository](https://github.com/khanlab/labelmerge/tree/main/test/) to demonstrate an example of how to run SCATTR: